Unlocking time-dependent $CP$ violation without signal vertexing at $B$ factories: Abstract

 \section{Abstract}

-We present a novel method to measure, without reconstructing the signal decay vertex, time-dependent \cp violation in \Bz mesons produced in energy-asymmetric electron-positron collisions near the \FourS resonance.
-The method relies on quantum-entangled $\Bz\Bzb$ pair-production making the decay time of the partner meson sensitive to \cp violation of the signal.
-We derive analytical expressions for the relevant time-evolution and study, as a use case, an application to $\Bz\to\piz\piz$ decays using simplified simulated experiments that approximate the experimental conditions of the Belle II experiment at the SuperKEKB collider.
-Our approach yields unbiased estimates of the \cp-violating coefficients and achieves a sensitivity on mixing-induced \cp violation that would require 20-times larger samples with standard approaches.
+We present a method to measure time-dependent \cp violation in \Bz decays produced in $\FourS \to \Bz\Bzb$ events at $B$ factories without reconstructing the signal decay vertex.
+The method exploits the sensitivity of the tag \Bzb decay time to \cp violation in the \Bz signal.
+It relies on a compact \epem interaction region and excellent vertex resolution, which enable precise measurement of the displacement between production and decay vertices of the tag meson.
+We study an application to $\Bz\to\piz\piz$ decays using a simplified simulation that approximates the conditions of the Belle II experiment at the SuperKEKB collider.
+Our approach achieves a sensitivity on mixing-induced \cp violation that would require 20~times larger samples with standard approaches.
 When incorporated into the $B \to \pi\pi$ isospin analysis, the expected results would reduce the degeneracy of $\phi_2$ solutions and significantly increase precision.
-This method opens a path to previously inaccessible \cp-violation studies enhancing and accelerating the reach of Belle II and future flavor physics programs.
+This work opens a path to previously inaccessible \cp-violation studies enhancing and accelerating the reach of Belle II and future flavor physics programs.